 At the same time, I also often neglect to set aside time to identify the goals that I have already accomplished and over time this leaves me feeling burnt out.
 I want to share with you some of the steps I have taken over the past year to set goals and identify accomplishments to help motivate you to set aside time to do the same for your life.
 It has truly made a difference for me and I hope it will benefit you as well.

-This year, I started keeping track of three important or noteworthy things that I accomplished each week (though it has been so fun that I am now starting to do this daily).
-It has been so rewarding and motivating to see my progress each week.
-I also keep track of how much my business has grown each month (number of childbirth education students, new customers, social media followers, etc).
+This year, I started keeping track of three important or noteworthy things that I accomplished each week (though it has been so much fun that I am now starting to do this daily).
+It has been rewarding and motivating to see my progress each week.
+I also keep track of how much my business has grown each month (number of childbirth education students, new customers, social media followers, etc.).
 It feels very fulfilling to recognize important accomplishment and milestones, such as the number of families you have worked with (and likely made a huge difference in the lives of) in your career.
-It is fairly easy to get into the habit of keeping track of your wins if you keep a journal nearby or jot down your wins on a calendar.
-There is also a great app called WinStreak that lets you keep track of your daily "wins" and YourDoulaBiz offers a great solution for keeping track of your doula clients.
+It is fairly easy to get into the habit of keeping track of your wins if you keep a journal nearby, jot down your wins on a calendar or use an goal tracking app.

 Plumtree Baby, LLC